AlejandroXVII/battleship/README.md

 - [Link to the Assignment](https://www.theodinproject.com/lessons/node-path-javascript-battleship)

 ## 📝 About
-Battelship game between the user and the computer using Test Driven Development.
+Battleship game between the user and the computer using Test Driven Development.
 Developed as part of the **JavaScript Course** at [the Odin Project.](https://www.theodinproject.com/)

 ## 🛠️ Built With
 - HTML5